priore/SOAPEngine/README.md

 * Support array, array of structs and dictionary.
 * Support user-defined object.
 Capable of serializing complex data types and array of complex data types, even multi-level embedded structs.
 * Supports `ASMX` Services, `WCF` Services (`svc`) and now also the `WSDL` definitions.
+* Supports Basic Authentication, `WS-Security`, Client side Certificate and custom security header.
-* Encrypt/Decrypt data without SSL security.
+* `AES256` or `3DES` Encrypt/Decrypt data without SSL security.
 * An example of service and how to use it is included in source code.

 ## Requirements for iOS